KhalidBarakzai/HTTP_server/README.md

 Part 2: conversion of the single-threaded HTTP server (which can only maintain one client session at a time) into a multi-threaded server with a design much closer to those of the real servers that power the modern web.
 In particular, it will use the thread pool paradigm to create a fixed-size collection of threads each capable of interacting with one client.

-This code will focus on a few important systems programming topics:
+This program will focus on a few important systems programming topics:

     TCP server socket setup and initialization with socket(), bind(), and listen() Server-side TCP communication with accept() followed by read() and write()